keithhb33/AI-Movie-Shorts/README.md

 Click "Start Generation"

 After all narrations are complete, the GUI will indicate such.
-Processed trailers can be viewed in the "output" directory.
+Processed movie shorts can be viewed in the "output" directory.

-If properly configured, all of the .MP4 files in the directory "output" will be uploaded to YouTube, each upload sharing the name of the original file placed in "movies" along with a preloaded description.
+Here is an example movie short: [Watch Short](https://youtu.be/TBBme4gQ9G8)

 <h3>(Optional) YouTube API Setup & Configuration</h3>